Digital Services Tax Act (Canada): Main features and implementation

 Canada's digital services tax (DST) was a 3% tax on Canadian digital services revenue arising from online marketplace, advertising, and social media services; and from the sale or licensing of user data.

 Digital services are considered "Canadian" if they rely on engagement, data, and content contributions of Canadian users, and sales or licensing of Canadian user data.

 (For example, online advertising services revenue is calculated based on a formula that considers the location of the targeted user.
 Online marketplace services revenue is calculated based on services physically performed in Canada.)

 Foreign and Canadian firms would be subject to the DST if they had annual worldwide revenue of €750 million or more, and annual revenue greater than $20 million on Canadian digital services.

 The DST entered into force on 28 June 2024, and digital services providers were to register with the Canada Revenue Agency by 31 January 2025.

 First payments were due by 30 June 2025, but the tax was retroactive to 1 January 2022 because the government held off enacting the legislation in the hope that the multinational OECD/G20 Inclusive Framework agreement on corporate taxes would be reached.

-Google began implementing a 2.5% surcharge for ads in Canada as of November 2024, to cover the cost of the DST.
+Google began implementing a 2.5% surcharge for ads in Canada on 1 October 2024, to cover the cost of the DST.

 Canadian advertisers on Amazon became subject to a digital services fee of 3% as of October 2024.

 The Parliamentary Budget Officer estimated that the DST would raise revenues of $7.2 billion from 2023 to 2027.

 The U.S. said Canada's DST would lead to payments by American companies of US$500 million annually.